 In the case of conference applications, the Trust asks for evidence of interfaith boundary-crossing, an indication of papers that have substantive interfaith content or orientation, brief biographical details of any keynote speakers and the envisaged outcome.

 Successful applicants will be asked to provide a report on their project; this should be 2 pages of A4, unless something different is requested.
+The report should highlight the interfaith insights gained and the likely outcomes envisaged.
+A report is a condition of all awards.

 Trustees do not normally make grants retrospectively for a project that has already been undertaken.

-Trustees will consider applications for recurrent grants that may extend over one year, such as doctoral research, but they expect a fresh application including a progress report from the applicant to be made on each occasion that a grant is requested.
+Trustees will consider applications for recurrent grants that may extend over more than one year, such as doctoral research, but they expect a fresh application including a progress report from the applicant to be made on each occasion that a grant is requested.
 In these circumstances, the letters in support from referees should also include a report on progress.

 It is helpful if day and evening telephone numbers, and email address, are enclosed with applications in case any additional information is requested by Trustees.